yugabyte/yugabyte-db/docs/content/latest/architecture/docdb/colocated-tables.md

 adds some CPU, disk, and network overhead.
 If most or all of the tables in YugabyteDB cluster are small tables, then having separate tablets for each table unnecessarily adds pressure on CPU, network and disk.

-To help accomodate such relational tables and workloads, we've added support for colocating SQL tables.
+To help accommodate such relational tables and workloads, we've added support for colocating SQL tables.
 Colocating tables puts all of their data into a single tablet, called the colocation tablet.
 This can dramatically increase the number of relations (tables, indexes, etc) that can be supported per node while keeping the number of tablets per node low.
-Note that all the data in the colocation tablet is still replicated across 3 nodes (or whatever the replication factor is).
+Note that all the data in the colocation tablet is still replicated across three nodes (or whatever the replication factor is).

 ## Motivation

 This feature is desirable in a number of scenarios, some of which are described below.

-### 1. Small datasets needing HA or geo-distribution
+### 1. Small datasets needing high availability or geo-distribution

 Applications that have a smaller dataset may fall into the following pattern:

-* They require large number of tables, indexes and other relations created in a single database.
+- They require large number of tables, indexes and other relations created in a single database.
-* The size of the entire dataset is small.
-Typically, this entire database is less than 500GB in size.
+- The size of the entire dataset is small.
+Typically, this entire database is less than 500 GB in size.
-* Need high availability and/or geographic data distribution.
+- Need high availability and/or geographic data distribution.
-* Scaling the dataset or the number of IOPS is not an immediate concern.
+- Scaling the dataset or the number of IOPS is not an immediate concern.

 In this scenario, it is undesirable to have the small dataset spread across multiple nodes because this might affect performance of certain queries due to more network hops (for example, joins).

-**Example:** a user identity service for a global application.
+**Example:** User identity service for a global application.
 The user dataset size may not be too large, but is accessed in a relational manner, requires high availability and might need to be geo-distributed for low latency access.

 ### 2. Large datasets - a few large tables with many small tables

 Applications that have a large dataset may fall into the pattern where:

-* They need a large number of tables and indexes.
+- They need a large number of tables and indexes.
-* A handful of tables are expected to grow large, needing to be scaled out.
+- A handful of tables are expected to grow large, needing to be scaled out.
-* The rest of the tables will continue to remain small.
+- The rest of the tables will continue to remain small.

 In this scenario, only the few large tables would need to be sharded and scaled out.
-All other tables would benefit from colocation, because queries involving all tables except the larger ones would not need network hops.
+All other tables would benefit from colocation because queries involving all tables, except the larger ones, would not need network hops.

 **Example:** An IoT use case, where one table records the data from the IoT devices while there are a number of other tables that store data pertaining to user identity, device profiles, privacy, etc.

 ### 3. Scaling the number of databases, each database with a small dataset

 There may be scenarios where the number of databases grows rapidly, while the dataset of each database is small.
 This is characteristic of a microservices-oriented architecture, where each microservice needs its own database.
 These microservices are hosted in dev, test, staging, production and other environments.